-Moving cows to and from milking is a task that has to be performed 280 – 365 days a year, hence the location of the parlour relative to the grazing area or housing is important.
+Moving cows to and from milking is a task that has to be performed 280 – 365 days a year, hence the location of the parlour relative to the grazing area and housing is important.

 - For winter milk herds, it is probably best to locate the milking parlour close (5-10 metres) to the housing.
-Having the milking parlour under the same roof as the cow housing can work well, but such units are difficult too expand and it is difficult to create a fresh, airy atmosphere, especially if dairy washings are stored in the collecting yard tanks.
+Having the milking parlour under the same roof as the cow housing can work well, but such units are difficult to expand and it is difficult to create a fresh, airy atmosphere, especially if dairy washings are stored in the collecting yard tanks.

-- Milk collection lorries are getting larger and need easy and safe access / exits.
+- Milk collection lorries are getting larger and need easy and safe access/exits.
 This means sweep entrances and keeping reversing situations to a minimum.